ADD CONDITION

 Drug Overview

-DDM Honey Lemon is a product designed to provide temporary relief from coughs caused by colds and to soothe occasional minor irritation or soreness in the throat.
-It comes in a convenient drop form, making it easy to use when you need a little extra comfort during cold symptoms.
+DDM Honey Lemon is a product designed to provide temporary relief from coughs caused by colds and occasional minor irritation or soreness in the throat.
+It comes in a convenient drop form, making it easy to use when you need soothing relief.
+The honey lemon flavor adds a pleasant taste, helping to make your experience more enjoyable while addressing your symptoms.

 Uses